 Top of the hour.

-We're gonna get to your calls here in just a second.
+We're going to get to your calls here in just a second.

-You know, one of the things that really ticked me off about the Republicans after seven and a half years of repeal, replace Obamacare.
+You know, one of the things that really ticked me off about the Republicans after seven and a half years of repeal, replace Obamacare, for 20 years we talked about big ideas like Musgrave and Goodman and patient power and healthcare savings accounts.

-And you know, for almost a decade for crying out loud, we've been harassing poor Josh Umber, the doctor down in Wichita, Kansas, as he was explaining the paradigm he created, which is uh a medical co-op where adults pay fifty bucks a month, kids ten bucks a month, unlimited care.
+And, you know, for almost a decade for crying out loud, we've been harassing poor Josh Umber, the doctor down in Wichita, Kansas, as he was explaining the paradigm he created, which is a medical co-op where adults pay 50 bucks a month, kids 10 bucks a month, unlimited care.

-You leave the doctor's office with the medicine in hand, and at a ninety percent discount that he gives back to you, and he's not making money on this.
+You leave the doctor's office with the medicine in hand, and at a 90% discount that he gives back to you, and he's not making money on this, but it is the best concierge care at the most affordable rate.

-Um, but uh it is the best concierge care at the most affordable rate, and if you couple that your dare daily average medical needs with catastrophic insurance that would take care of a bad accident or God forbid a cancer or a heart attack or something horrible, well then that would be covered, but you pay a low rate because you know, as high as the deductible that you're willing to pay, but your everyday doctor needs are handled as an adult for fifty bucks a month.
+And if you couple that, your daily average medical needs with catastrophic insurance that would take care of a bad accident or, God forbid, a cancer or a heart attack or something horrible, well, then that would be covered, but you pay a low rate because, you know, as high as the deductible that you're willing to pay, but your everyday doctor needs are handled as an adult for 50 bucks a month.

 Yeah, thank you very well, Sean.

-Um Yeah, there was a bill that came out of Ways and Means Committee that's just maybe not great for supporting the the direct care movement and and patients overall.
+Yeah, there was a bill that came out of Ways and Means Committee that's just maybe not great for supporting the direct care movement and patients overall.

-And so the whole coalition of doctors have been working hard to to try to educate legislators on the best way to move forward and and ways to do that.
+And so a whole coalition of doctors have been working hard to try to educate legislators on the best way to move forward and ways to do it.

-Because I know Ram Paul is very cooperative in the Senate uh for health care cooperatives.
+Because I know Ram Paul is very cooperative in the Senate for health care cooperatives.

-And and we're hoping to fix it in the Senate.
+And we're hoping to fix it in the Senate.

-And you know, uh for fifty bucks a month, I could see you every day of the week if I was in your co-op.
+And, you know, for 50 bucks a month, I could see you every day of the week if I was in your co-op.

 By the way, I would harass the living daylights out of you.